NachoXx25/Microservicios-StreamFlow/README.md

 Repeat the steps 6.1 to 6.4 for each service until all are running.
 Make sure to run all the services in the order listed in [step 6](#installation-and-configuration) before running the API Gateway.

+**Once all the services are running, you can test the endpoints with the postman collection included in the project (Microservices.postman_collection.json) with the API Gateway URL ```http://localhost:5000```.**

 ## Table of contents

-This section shows the steps to execute the application seeders, obtain the gmail application password for the EmailService and use Nginx.
+This section shows the steps to execute the application seeders, obtain the gmail application password for the EmailService, run the project with Docker, execute the E2E tests and test Nginx functionalities.

 ### How to execute the seeders

 1. **Run the RabbitMQ container on Docker**

-**It is recommended that you see the considerations of the RabbitMQ docker container on the [step 3 from Installation and Configuration](#installation-and-configuration) before running it in this step.** Once you've seen that section, run RabbitMQ from Docker
+**It is recommended that you see the considerations of the RabbitMQ docker container on the [step 3 from Installation and Configuration](#installation-and-configuration) before running it in this step.** Once you've seen that section, run RabbitMQ from Docker.

 ```
 docker run your_rabbitmq_container_name